 While your command line parsing logic is small, it can remain in main.rs.

-’When the command line parsing logic starts getting complicated, extract it from main.rs into lib.rs as well.
+When the command line parsing logic starts getting complicated, extract it from main.rs into lib.rs as well.

-The responsibilities that remain in the main function after this process should be:
+The responsibilities that remain in the main function after this process should be limited to:

 Calling the command line parsing logic with the argument values